 The boat picked us up once the whale shark was gone and I sat quietly without chatting to the other guests.
 I had an overwhelming feeling of gratitude.
 Some moments are too precious to put into words immediately.
 I was engraving every image into my brain, filling the deep crevices with this fascinating encounter.

 Without Grand Residences Riviera Cancun, I wouldn’t have known this was possible and without their support, I wouldn’t have been able to experience it.
 The allure of their resort is undeniable but it’s opportunities like this that put it ahead of the game.
-Is swimming with whale sharks on your list?
+Is swimming with whale sharks on your wild animal encounters bucketlist?
 Have you experienced it here or somewhere else?